jqhoogland/rationalia-starter/LW/Concepts/Seed AI.md

   - Tag
 ---

-A **Seed AI** (a term coined by [[Eliezer Yudkowsky|Eliezer Yudkowsky]]) is an [Artificial General Intelligence](https://www.lesswrong.com/tag/artificial-general-intelligence) (AGI) which improves itself by [[Recursive Self-Improvement|recursively rewriting]] its own source code without human intervention.
+A **Seed AI** (a term coined by [[Eliezer Yudkowsky]]) is an [[Artificial General Intelligence]] (AGI) which improves itself by [[Recursive Self-Improvement|recursively rewriting]] its own source code without human intervention.
 Initially this program would likely have a minimal intelligence, but over the course of many iterations it would evolve to human-equivalent or even trans-human reasoning.
-The key for successful [AI takeoff](https://www.lesswrong.com/tag/ai-takeoff) would lie in creating adequate starting conditions.
+The key for successful [[AI Takeoff|AI takeoff]] would lie in creating adequate starting conditions.

 History
 -------